b l o o m b e r g

 Evolved the platform down a path to full implementation

-Built the entire Design System (Design Library & Component Library) in 9 months, achieving near 100% adoption:
+We built the entire Design System (Design Library & Component Library) in 9 months, achieving near 100% adoption:

 Streamlined design process and positioned the platform for scaling